 Are you an influential blogger?
 Do you position yourself in your industry as a blogger who knows what they’re talking about and feels strongly about their topics?
 What would you do with your blog to create an even stronger influential presence online or in branding your blog?

-I’d love to know what you think about this topic.
-Either leave me a comment here or let’s talk about it on our Facebook group page.
+I’d love to know what you think about Influential Bloggers.
+Either leave me a comment here or let’s talk about it on our Facebook page.
 Thanks!